gmag11/EnigmaIOT/readme.md

 But use of encryption on ESP-NOW limits the number of nodes to only 6 nodes.
 So I thought that I could implement encryption on payload but I found many problems I should solve to grade this as "secure enough".

+## Project requirements

+During this project conception I decided that it should fulfil this list of requirements.

+- Use the simplest hardware, based on ESP8266.
+- Secure by design.
+Make use of a secure channel for data transmission.
+- Automatic dynamic key agreement.
+- Do not require connection to the Internet.
+- Able to use deep sleep.
+- Enough wireless range for a house
+- Support for a high number of nodes

 ## Features

 - Encrypted communication